nikitavoloboev/data/focusing/rules.md

 ## Finance

-- Track every purchase made with Actual.
-Put every purchase in its respective category.
-- Adhere to [my budget](../finance/finance.md) that I set for each of the categories.
-If there is no budget left for eating out.
-Don't eat out.
+- Adhere to [my budget](../finance/finance.md) that I set for each of N26 spaces.
 - Keep digital receipts of expensive purchases for warranty (scan it, if it's in paper).

 ## Home